 The annual Shurden Lectures travel to campuses across the country, bringing a speaker to engage with the community and inspire students to stand up for religious freedom for all people.

-Designed to enhance the ministry and programs of the Baptist Joint Committee, the lectures are held at Mercer University every three years and at another seminary, college or university the other years.
+Designed to enhance the ministry and programs of BJC, the Shurden Lectures are held at Mercer University in Georgia every three years and at another seminary, college or university in the intermediate years.

 Lecturer: Charles C. Haynes, founding director of the Religious Freedom Center of the Freedom Forum Institute

 Location: Mercer University in Macon, Georgia, and Mercer’s McAfee School of Theology in Atlanta

 Follow Your Conscience and Raise Your Voice (Report from the Capital, March/April 2018)

 Liberty of Conscience and the Future of American Democracy (Video)

 Standing up for Justice and Freedom in an Age of Conflict and Division (Video)

 From Battleground to Common Ground: A First Amendment Vision for Religious Liberty in Public Life (Video)

 Charles Haynes previews the 2018 Shurden Lectures (Podcast)